xiangjunn/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Adding a contact

+1. Test case: `cadd n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`<br>
+    Expected: A new contact named John Doe with the specified detail will be added to the end of the contact list.
+Success message displayed.

+2. Test case: `cadd n/Jane Doe p/1298701`<br>
+    Expected: No contact added.
+Error details shown in the status message.

+3. Test case: `cadd n/Alex Yeoh e/alexYeoh@gmail.com`<br>
+    Expected: No contact added.
+Error details shown in the status message.

+4. Other invalid `cadd` commands: `cadd n/`, `cadd n/John Doe e/`, `cadd n/* e/test@gmail.com`<br>
+   Expected: No contact added.
+Error details shown in the status message.

+### Finding a contact
+1. Test case: `cfind Alex`<br>
+    Expected: A list of contacts with names that match`Alex` will be displayed.
+Success message displayed.

+2. Test case: `cfind alex`<br>
+    Expected: Similar to previous.

+3. Test case: `cfind e/bernice`<br>
+    Expected: A list of contacts with emails that match `bernice` will be displayed.
+Success message displayed.

+4. Test case: `cfind e/bernice a/geylang`<br>
+   Expected: A list of contacts with emails that match `bernice` or with addresses that match `geylang` will be displayed.
+Success message displayed.

+5. Test case: `cfind a/`<br>
+    Expected: No change in the displayed contact list.
+Error details displayed in the status message.

+6. Test case: `cfind`<br>
+   Expected: No change in the displayed contact list.
+Error details displayed in the status message.

+7. Other invalid `cfind` commands: `cfind a/ e/`, `cfind a/alex e/`<br>
+    Expected: No change in the displayed contact list.
+Error details displayed in the status message.

 ### Deleting an event

 Deleting an event while all events are being shown